Van-Ziegelstein/airkick/README.md

 of identifying potential targets.
 Mode 3 builds on mode 1 by additionally dispatching frame injection threads for every connection discovered.

+As of version *1.2*, the parsing routines also use a copy of the IEEE Registry to automatically identify card vendors by their OUIs.

 ## Prerequisites
 This program was designed for Linux platforms, other operating systems are not supported.